-[[HISTORY///HISTORY Deutsche Version in Kürze verfügbar]]
+[[HISTORY///GESCHICHTE Deutsche Version in Kürze verfügbar]]

 Aurora Nova was set up by dancer and theatre maker Wolfgang Hoffmann.
 Born in 1967 in East Germany, Wolfgang moved to the town of Potsdam just outside Berlin straight after finishing an apprenticeship as a toolmaker and serving his 18 months compulsory military service.
 He quickly discovered his love of dance and became actively involved in the alternative arts scene in Potsdam.